-1. Add painted handprints to a Christmas tree skirt.
+1. Start a Christmas tradition of adding kids’ handprints to a Christmas tree skirt.

-Include the year with each handprint and eventually, the entire skirt will be covered in handprints of all sizes.
-You can get a white tree skirt for around $10 on Amazon, or you can make your own for much less with cotton or linen fabric from Michaels.
+Include the year with each handprint and eventually, the entire Christmas tree skirt will be covered in handprints of all sizes.
+You can get a tree skirt like the one shown for around $15 at Target, or you can make your own for much less with cotton or linen material from Jo-Ann Fabrics.

 This is the perfect addition to your decorations, whether you have a traditional Christmas tree or not!

-2. Go on a Christmas lights scavenger hunt.
+2. Go on a Christmas lights scavenger hunt with this free printable.

-Turn this into a holiday outdoor adventure and bring some snacks whether you’re on foot or in a car.
-Make a list of everything you might see on the scavenger hunt, and let the kids check off items as you look at lights.
-If you need help, print out this Christmas lights scavenger hunt list and enjoy your new Christmas tradition.
+Turn this into an outdoor family Christmas tradition and bring some snacks whether you’re on foot or in a car.
+Make a list of everything you might see on the scavenger hunt, or use this free Christmas scavenger hunt list printable, and let the kids check off items as you look at lights.

 Unwrapping a surprise movie each night is almost as much fun as watching it together.
 It’s one of those family Christmas traditions that will go on forever!